 Professor David Dwan

 My work examines the links between literature and its wider intellectual history – particularly moral and political philosophy – in the nineteenth and twentieth centuries.
 I have a particular interest in Irish writing.
 My first book, The Great Community, considered the evolution of cultural nationalism in Ireland from Edmund Burke to W. B. Yeats.
 I edited (with Christopher Insole) The Cambridge Companion to Edmund Burke in 2012 and have gone on to write on enlightenment in Ireland, on the putative links between Irish nationalism and romanticism, as well as several essays on Yeats.
 My articles on literary-philosophical questions have appeared in a variety of journals: New Literary History, ELH, Philosophy and Literature, Textual Practice and the Journal of Modern Literature.
 I published Liberty, Equality and Humbug: Orwell's Political Ideals (OUP) in 2018 and a new edition of Animal Farm for Oxford World's Classics in 2021.
-I am currently completing a monograph on the ethical significance of fiction for Princeton University Press and have begun the groundwork for a study of modernism’s entanglements with philosophy.
-Research for a longer-term study of intellectuals in Ireland – sponsored by the Leverhulme Trust – is also underway.
-Forthcoming work includes an article on T. S. Eliot and Bertrand Russell (Modernism/modernity) and a chapter on Iris Murdoch and the philosophical novel.
+I am currently completing The Good Life and Other Fictions for Princeton University Press and have begun the groundwork for a study of modernism’s entanglements with philosophy.
+Forthcoming work includes an article on T. S. Eliot and Bertrand Russell (Modernism/modernity) and a chapter on the problem of evil in Seamus Heaney.

 Recent Publications: